PULdischo/dsf-static-web/content/sessions/week-2.md

 ##### Practice Using Lists

-1. Copy the following list and paste it underneath the heading `## Section 1` in your `index.md` file.
+1. Mimic or copy the following list and paste it underneath the heading `## Section 1` in your `index.md` file.
 Make sure to leave a blank line between the Section 1 heading and the following text:

 ```
-Digital collections used in the "Yōkai Senjafuda: Stories about Ghosts and Monsters" digital exhibit:
+Digital collections used in the "Latin American Writers at Princeton" digital exhibit:

-1. The Star Collection
+1. Idea Vilariño Papers
-2. The Shōbundō collection
+2. Julio Cortázar Papers
 ```

-2. Copy the following list and paste it underneath the heading `## Section 2` in your `index.md` file.
+2. Mimic or copy the following list and paste it underneath the heading `## Section 2` in your `index.md` file.
 Make sure to leave a blank line between the Section 2 heading and the following text:

 ```
-Categories of ghosts and monsters found in the "Yōkai Senjafuda: Stories about Ghosts and Monsters" digital exhibit:
+Types of objects found in the "Latin American Writers at Princeton" digital exhibit:

-- Kappas
+- Books
-- Oni
+- Journals
-- Cats
+- Postcards
-- Foxes
+- Photographs
-- Tengu
+- Correspondence
 ```

 3. To see how your lists will look once you commit your file, you can "preview" the file: Near the top of the file you're editing, locate and click on the "Preview" tab (to the right of the "Edit File" tab).
 Preview mode will allow you to see how your lists will render on a webpage.
 When you're satisfied with the preview and ready to get back to editing, click on the "Edit File" tab.